 Hayden Synchronized Skating Teams are organized and compete under U.S. Figure Skating rules which specify athletes' ages and minimum test (skill) level for each level of team or competition.
 At Hayden Synchronized Skating, we are proud to field eight teams from beginning levels (synchro skills) to elite teams competing at the highest levels of synchronized skating (junior and senior).
 Our National Competing teams are: Haydenettes (senior), Lexettes (junior), Ice Mates (novice), Star Mates (intermediate), and Mini Mates (juvenile).
 Our Developmental teams are: Shooting Stars Pre-Juvenile (pre-juvenile), Shooting Stars Preliminary (preliminary), and Mini Shooting Stars (synchro skills).
 In past seasons, Hayden Synchronized Skating has also fielded a successful collegiate-level team - Metroettes Collegiate.
 We look forward to fielding Metroettes Collegiate again in coming seasons.
 Use the links below to learn more about each team.

 Hayden Synchronized Skating’s senior-level athletes, the Haydenettes, compete at the highest level of figure skating both nationally and internationally.
 The 28 time U.S. National Champions and 5-time World Bronze Medalists are currently the most decorated U.S. team, and they work passionately to maintain their status as one of the top-ranked synchro teams in the world.
-The Haydenettes have represented the United States at every World Championship since its beginning in 2000, and their most recent U.S. Championship (in 2019) was their tenth consecutive one.
+The Haydenettes have represented the United States at every World Championship since its beginning in 2000, and their most recent U.S. Championship (in 2020) was their eleventh consecutive one.